TheAdeo/filament-knowledge/README.md

 >Polypropylene

 #### - Characteristics:
-Polypropylene is an amorphous thermoplastic that excels in toughness and chemical resistance, its high temperature resistance makes it sterilisable in an autoclave.
+Polypropylene is a semi-crystalline thermoplastic that excels in toughness and chemical resistance, its high temperature resistance makes it sterilisable in an autoclave.
 It's the perfect material for mechanically demanding applications, its lower than average rigidity can be easily improved by fiber fills.
+It's slightly flexibility combined with its toughness makes it perfect for durable living hinges.
 It has a very low density, meaning that a 1 kg spool will contain more material than a similar PLA spool.
 A very good choice for everyday household objects, its only downsides are price and printability.